Care Respite care allowance – giving family carers a short break

 Unrelated carers include, for example, home care services, other professional nursing staff and voluntary carers who are not closely related to the care recipient.

-If the entitlement available as part of long-term care insurance is not enough to cover the cost of respite care provided by a professional carer, it may be possible, under certain circumstances, to apply for help with care costs from the local social welfare office.
+If the combined annual budget for respite and short-term care does not cover the cost of a professional carer, it is sometimes possible to apply for help with care costs from the local social welfare office.

 Important: If the respite care is provided in a residential facility, the long-term care insurance provider only covers the care-related costs.